 Final occlusion check and polishing of the occlusal anatomy were carried out after stripping.

 Final view after 1 week.

-Treating dental decay is the aim of the dental job initially.
-Even if the incidence of dental decay has been dropping for the last 20 years, we still face many clinical situations in which deep proximal decay must to be treated.
+Treating dental decay is the number one aim of dental care.
+Even if the incidence of dental decay has been dropping for the last 20 years, we still face many clinical situations in which deep proximal decay must be treated.

 The use of inlay restorations is well known in dentistry to treat medium and deep decay.
 The need of a tight contact point is the key to success and a good functional integration.
 A feasible and repeatable protocol, compatible with the everyday practice is mandatory.

 To find the good balance between quality of work and economy.
 This article made some highlight regarding the clinical methodology and the choice of materials which is important too for the long-term behaviour of the restoration.

 1) Bukiet F, Tirlet G. Contemporary aesthetic care for nonvital teeth: conservative treatment options.
 Pract Proced Aesthet Dent.
 2005 Aug;17(7):467-72;

 2) Sarfati A, Tirlet G. Deep margin elevation versus crown lengthening: biologic width revisited.
 Int J Esthet Dent.
 2018;13(3):334-356.

 3) Koubi S, Gurel G, Margossian P, Massihi R, Tassery H. Aspects cliniques et biomecaniques des restaurations partielles coll©es dans le traitement de lâ™usure: Les table tops.
 Realites Cliniques 2014.
 Vol. 25, n° 4 : pp. 327-336